 A shorter, slimmer cousin to the NH35, often paired with rotating bezels.
 Great for sport-watch builds and dive-style cases.

 A skeletonised movement.
 The gear train and balance wheel are visible through the dial.
-The most striking of the four.
+The most striking of the eight.
 Slightly more advanced.

 Walk our parts library.
 Choose your case, dial, hands, crown, bezel and strap.